ZenellesTECH/codesbyakira/README.md

-- 👋 Hi, I’m @codesbyakira a graduate of python programming from Root Coding Club.
+- 👋 Hi, I’m Jayeola Ayomide M a graduate of python programming from Root Coding Club.
 - 💞️ I’m looking to collaborate on projects.
 - 😍i'm looking for help with improving my skills as a python developer
 - 📫 How to reach me ...whatsapp and mobile: +2349019699859